Savarna voters are angry with the BJP for its caste census – but they have nowhere else to go

 Tiwari, the social media activist, also decried the caste census for precipitating another “Mandal moment”.

-Both were harking back to the fallout of the decision in 1990 of VP Singh, when he was prime minister, to accept the recommendation of the Mandal Commission to create a 27% quota in government jobs for Other Backward Classes in 1990.
+Both were harking back to the fallout of the 1990 decision of VP Singh, when he was prime minister, to accept the recommendation of the Mandal Commission to create a 27% quota in government jobs for Other Backward Classes.

 Upper castes protested against the decision.
 Some even immolated themselves to express their anger at the recommendation.

-Thee Mandal Commission report was based on the findings from the 1931 census, the last one to include caste data.
+The Mandal Commission report was based on the findings from the 1931 census, the last one to include caste data.
 This is, perhaps, why upper-caste organisations are apprehensive about another caste census and its potential for inspiring demands for expanded caste quotas.

 Singh, who lives in Lucknow, contended the move was part of BJP’s strategy for the upcoming Bihar elections.
 “The BJP is writing its script for power,” he said.
 “I believe the caste census will be used to increase reservations so the BJP can retain its hold on power.”